Moglul/Ppchem-MP-predictor/README.md

 ## :computer: Usage
 There are two ways to use the program.
 It's possible to launch it through a graphical interface which allows visualization of the molecule at the same time.
 But it is also possible to launch only the predictor without any interface.

+The program requires the SMILES of the molecule in question to predict its melting point.
+Once the SMILES is entered, the prediction starts and in the case of the interface, the visualization of the molecule appears in the dedicated area.
+It's important to write the SMILES according to the regulations.

 ### Launching Windows interface
 Open a shell and paste the following lines
 ```